tedwin007/QueryLanguage/README.md

 (user bday > "1/1/1998") And (user gender = "F")
 ```

-Is being analyzed to see if the query's structure.
+Is being analyzed to see if the query's structure is valid.

 future planning: